 Would Rama feel safe to speak freely while lying in a government hospital under the same government he’s accusing?

+Did the police even bother to ask if politicians were involved, or did they stick to the government script?
 If there are conflicting statements, why the hesitation to record one before a magistrate?
 Are they waiting for a government-approved magistrate to magically appear?

 And what exactly is the “brief” given to the police — to find the truth, or to bury it deep enough that it never resurfaces?